englianhu/mortgage-repayment/README.md

 # Loan Risk and Quality

   Basically, the credit scoring is the risk modelling and rating onto the mortgage repayment.
+Here I use logistic regression for modelling to find the best fit model.

 # Reference